-Tyler Patch enters his second season as an assistant coach – and first as a paid assistant -- with the Brown University women’s basketball program in 2015-16.
+Tyler Patch enters his fourth season as an assistant coach and third as a paid assistant with the Brown University women’s basketball program in 2017-18.

 As a volunteer assistant coach with Brown in 2014-15, Patch helped the Bears finish second in the Ivy League in scoring (65.5 points per game) and first in the league in steals (10.1 per game).
-She coached a pair of All-Ivy players in Sophie Bikofsky ’15 and Jordin Alexander ’16 while helping the Bears notch their first road sweep of Harvard and Dartmouth since Feb.
+He coached a pair of All-Ivy players in Sophie Bikofsky ’15 and Alexander while helping the Bears notch their first road sweep of Harvard and Dartmouth since Feb.
 26-27, 1993.

 Patch, a North Attleboro, Mass., native, joined the Brown staff after serving one season under Behn as UMass-Lowell’s Director of Women’s Basketball Operations in 2013-14.